Tiwaripramod007/New/README.md

-# This is me, trying to learn git a bit!
+# This is Pramod Tiwari, trying to learn git a bit!